 What can block a colourless creature with intimidate?

 A colourless creature with intimidate can only be blocked by artifact creatures.

-What can block a multi-coloured creture with intimdate?
+What can block a multi-coloured creture with intimidate?

 Multi-coloured creatures with intimidate can be blocked by any creature that shares a colour with it.
-For example, a black/red creature can be blocked by either mono-colored black creatures or mono-colored red creatures.
+For example, a black/red creature can be blocked by either mono-coloured black creatures or mono-coloured red creatures.

 Can a coloured artifact creature block a creature with intimidate that’s a different colour?

 Even if an artifact creature has a colour, it can still block any creature with intimidate.

 Can I change the colour of my intimidate creature to evade blockers?